Frequently Asked Questions

 Vehicles must be continuously registered in Oregon for at least two (2) years.
 Vehicles must be purchased through a vehicle dealership licensed in the state of Oregon or an original equipment manufacturer that does not have licensed dealerships in the state of Oregon; no person-to-person sales are eligible.

 DEQ receives annual funding for the rebate program.
-Rebate availability depends on program funding at the time of vehicle purchase or lease.
+Rebate availability depends on program funding.